AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select whether to show the dimension items that come immediately or eventually after the selected node:

-   * [!UICONTROL **Immediately after**]: Shows the top dimension items that come directly after the selected node in the journey.
+   * [!UICONTROL **Immediately after**]: Shows the top dimension items that come directly after the selected node.
+Use this when you want to know what occurred immediately after a given step in the journey.
+For example, you can see which page people visit immediately after visiting a given product page.

-   * [!UICONTROL **Eventually after**]: Shows the top dimension items that eventually come after the selected node in the journey.
-Use this option when the step immediately after the selected node has no data for the primary metric that Journey canvas uses to determine the top dimension items.
+   * [!UICONTROL **Eventually after**]: Shows the top dimension items that come after the selected node at any point in the journey, not necessarily the very next step.
+Use this when the selected node is the key event in your analysis and you want to see what people do at any point afterward.
+For example, after a purchase, you can see the top pages people eventually tend to visit at any later point in the journey.

 1. Select where you want to show the dimension items: